-The Queens Hospital Center Residency in Internal Medicine is a free-standing community-based academic training program sponsored by the Icahn School of Medicine at Mount Sinai.
+The NYC Health+Hospital Queens Residency in Internal Medicine is a free-standing community-based academic training program sponsored by the Icahn School of Medicine at Mount Sinai.
 We offer 20 categorical and 8 preliminary positions.
-Our ABIM board pass rate is 97%.
+Our ABIM board pass rate is 86%.

-We presently have joint fellowships with other medical centers: Hematology/Oncology with Mount Sinai Medical Center and Nephrology with Elmhurst Hospital, and will soon have more.
+We presently have joint fellowships with other medical centers: Hematology/Oncology with Mount Sinai Medical Center, Nephrology with Elmhurst Hospital, Pulmonary Medicine with Northwell Health, Gastroenterology with Brooklyn Hospital Medical Center, and Endocrinology with Northwell Health

 We have an active program of research for our residents, making them highly attractive to competitive fellowship programs.
 Our residents routinely go on to competitive subspecialty fellowships and/or excellent positions in hospital-based or ambulatory care medicine.